-Some of our products incorporate open source software, and we intend to continue to use open source software in the future.
-Some open source licenses are unclear and there is a risk that open source software licenses could be construed in a manner that imposes unanticipated conditions or restrictions on our solutions.
+Our software platform utilizes software licensed by third parties under any one or more open source licenses, and we expect to continue to incorporate open source software in our business in the future.
+There is a risk that open source software licenses could be construed in a manner that imposes unanticipated conditions or restrictions on our solutions.
 Such a situation could result in infringement claims and the need to reengineer our solutions, both of which could be costly depending on the specific circumstances.
 In addition to license risk, use of open source software may increase security vulnerabilities or infringing or broken code if not properly supported and managed.